-On PopSQL, there are three types of user roles - Viewers, Editors, and Admins.
+On PopSQL, there are four types of user roles: Admins, Editors, Explorers, and Viewers.

-When a new teammate joins an organization, they will automatically join as a Viewer role and be free.
-As long as the Viewer does not click on "Run" or "Refresh", they will maintain their free Viewer role.
+When a new teammate joins an organization, they will automatically join as a Viewer and be free.
+As long as the Viewer does not click on "Run" or "Refresh" or try to edit a query, they will maintain their free Viewer role.
 This is typically a good role for those who are emailed or slacked reports or perhaps browse through your organization's dashboards.

 By default, there is a setting on your account that will allow a Viewer to become an Editor, automatically, if they click "Run" or "Refresh".
 If you would like to turn this off, you can reach out to [email protected], and we can turn this setting off for your organization.
 With this setting turned off viewers will not be able to run or edit any queries.